the-teachingRSE-project/competencies/competencies.md

-In @tbl:teams-se, @tbl:teams-res, and @tbl:teams-comm, we look at individual or team competencies and approaches to them, considering how these differ depending on whether an RSE or researcher is working alone on a software project, or whether they are working as part of a team of research software developers.
+In @tbl:teams-se, @tbl:teams-res, and @tbl:teams-comm, we look at individual or team competencies and approaches to them, considering how these differ depending on whether an RSE or researcher is working alone on a software project, or whether they are working as part of a team of RSEs.
-We extend this to consider how things differ when a developer or a group of developers is based locally within a research team or department, or when they are based in a dedicated, centralised RSE team.
+We extend this to consider how things differ when an RSE or a group of RSEs is based locally within a research team or department, or when they are based in a dedicated, centralised RSE team.
 We also look at organisational aspects in the context of each of the considered competencies, since there are a variety of ways that organisations can contribute